Our GDPR questionnaire will help you establish effective GDPR procedures and controls or serve as a benchmark for your existing processes.

-- Does your company have agreed protocols with the contractor or vendor supplier, detailing your expectations relating to data minimisation?
+- Does your company have agreed on protocols with the contractor or vendor supplier, detailing your expectations relating to data minimisation?

-- Does your company have agreed protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a data processing restriction?
+- Does your company have agreed on protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a data processing restriction?

-- Does your company have agreed protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a data objection notice?
+- Does your company have agreed on protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a data objection notice?

-- Does your company have agreed protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a right to be forgotten?
+- Does your company have agreed on protocols with the contractor or vendor supplier, detailing your expectations relating to how they would execute a right to be forgotten?

 - Is your contractor or vendor supplier located overseas?
 What is the adequacy of the data protection regime in that country?